gouldsonium/the-modding-bungalo/_lists/bottlerim/index.md

 ---

 ## Introduction
-**BottleRim** is a total gameplay overhaul modlist for Skyrim SE (1.6.1170), built around [Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/86492).
+**BottleRim** is a total gameplay overhaul modlist for Skyrim AE (1.6.1170), built around [Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/86492).
 Based on [Althros Dev Tools](https://github.com/Styyx1/ADT).

-This list is a SimonRim focused light survival experience.
+This list uses a heavily modified SimonRim base, MCO for third person and Sig animations for first person.
+The result is a super satisfying and immersive combat experience.
+Leveling has been modified to generally be a bit tougher as well and survival is a key part of the list.

 View the full mod list [here](https://loadorderlibrary.com/lists/bottlerim-2).